Dolly Parton: Continued roles

-Recent work
+Since 2010

-Parton co-starred with Queen Latifah in the musical film Joyful Noise (2012), playing a choir director's widow who joins forces with Latifah's character, a mother of two teens, to save a small Georgia town's gospel choir.

-Dolly Parton's Coat of Many Colors, a made-for-TV film based on Parton's song of the same name, and featuring narration by Parton, aired on NBC in December 2015, with child actress Alyvia Alyn Lind portraying the young Parton.
+Parton had a voice role in the comedy family film Gnomeo & Juliet (2011), an animated film with garden gnomes about William Shakespeare's Romeo and Juliet.
+She co-starred with Queen Latifah in the musical film Joyful Noise (2012), playing a choir director's widow who joins forces with Latifah's character, a mother of two teens, to save a small Georgia town's gospel choir.
+Dolly Parton's Coat of Many Colors, a made-for-TV film based on Parton's song "Coat of Many Colors" and featuring narration by Parton, aired on NBC in December 2015, with child actress Alyvia Alyn Lind portraying the young Parton.
 Parton also had a cameo in the sequel, which aired in November 2016.

 In June 2018, Parton announced an eight-part Netflix series, featuring her music career.
 She is its executive producer and co-star.
 The series, called Dolly Parton's Heartstrings, aired in November 2019.
 Parton is the subject of the NPR podcast Dolly Parton's America.
-It is hosted by Jad Abumrad, who also hosts Radiolab.
+It is hosted by Jad Abumrad and produced and reported by Shima Oliaee.
 In December 2019, the biographical documentary Here I Am was added to the catalog of the Netflix streaming service.
 The documentary, a co-production of Netflix and the BBC, takes its name from Parton's 1971 song.

 In November 2020, Parton produced and starred in the Netflix musical film Dolly Parton's Christmas on the Square, which won her a Primetime Emmy Award for Outstanding Television Movie.
 In November 2021, Parton was confirmed to be appearing in the final season of Grace and Frankie in a guest-starring role, reuniting with her 9 to 5 co-stars Lily Tomlin and Jane Fonda.
 In July 2022, Parton appeared as a simulation of herself on sci-fi show The Orville in the episode "Midnight Blue".

-In December 2022, Parton appeared in an NBC special titled "Dolly Parton's Mountain Magic Christmas."
+In December 2022, Parton appeared in an NBC special titled Dolly Parton's Mountain Magic Christmas.
+On Thanksgiving 2023, Parton performed songs during halftime at the Washington Commanders and Dallas Cowboys NFL football game.